 Carotid artery disease, sometimes referred to as carotid stenosis, occurs when plaque starts to collect and build up in the carotid arteries.
 You have two carotid arteries, one on each side of the neck, which carry blood to the brain.
 Plaque is made up of cholesterol, calcium, and other cellular substances and it can collect in the arteries, making the arteries stiffer and narrower.
 This is defined as carotid artery disease, which is a form of atherosclerosis.
 Clogged arteries do not deliver blood and oxygen as well as they should to the brain.
 Carotid artery disease develops slowly over time as people age, and most people have no symptoms.
-In fact, for 4 out of 5 people who have a stroke, the first symptom they experience is the stroke.1
+In fact, for 4 out of 5 people who have a stroke, the first symptom they experience is the stroke.

 The best way to check for carotid artery disease is to undergo a screening.
 The non-invasive ultrasound screening for carotid artery plaque is painless and does not require the removal of any clothing.
 While the participant reclines on their back, the technician will use color flow ultrasound in which a technician creates a series of images of the carotid arteries while also measuring blood flow through them.
-After a board-certified physician reviews the results from the screening, the results letter will indicate the degree of plaque buildup for each of your two arteries on a scale of normal (no plaque identified and blood flow is normal) to significant (large amount of plaque identified, and blood flow is significantly reduced).
+After a board-certified physician reviews your results from the screening, the results letter will indicate the degree of plaque buildup for each of your two arteries on a scale of normal (no plaque identified and blood flow is normal) to significant (large amount of plaque identified, and blood flow is significantly reduced).